Discordant Relaxations of Misspecified Models: Introduction

-It is worthnoting that discrete relaxations of misspecified models has been entertained in various existing papers, see for instance, \cite{Manski2000, Manski2009}, \cite{Blundell2007}, \cite{Kreideral2012}, \cite{Chen2018}, \cite{Kedagni2018}, \cite{Mourifie2020}, among many others.
+It is worth noting that discrete relaxations of misspecified models have been entertained in various existing papers, see for instance, \cite{Manski2000, Manski2009}, \cite{Blundell2007}, \cite{Kreideral2012}, \cite{Chen2018}, \cite{Kedagni2021}, \cite{Mourifie2020}, among many others.
 In these papers, when the initial model is too stringent, they suggested alternative weaker assumptions that are believed to be more compatible with the empirical application under scrutiny and for which the identified/outer set is not empty.
-However some alternative reasonable relaxations may generate results that are discordant with what they suggested.
-To mitigate this issue, our misspecification robust bound approach suggests to collect information from all potentially discordant minimum relaxations of the initial model.
+However, some alternative reasonable relaxations may generate results that are discordant with what they suggested.
+To mitigate this issue, our misspecification robust bound approach suggests to collect information from all reasonable discordant minimum relaxations of the initial model.

 We organize the rest of the paper as follows.
-Section \ref{sec:intro} introduces our main idea using a simple illustrative example.
+Section \ref{sec:intro} introduces two simple leading examples that will illustrate our main contributions.
 Section \ref{sec:misleading_general} presents our general setting and main results on the characterization of discordant submodels.
-Section \ref{sec:MRB} introduce the misspecification robust bound used to salvage misspecified models.
-Section \ref{Emp} illustrates our misspecification robust bounds in a return to education example.
+Section \ref{sec:robust_submodel} discusses a class of models for which constructing outer sets do not lead to misleading interpretations.
+Section \ref{sec:MRB} introduces the misspecification robust bound used to salvage misspecified models.
+Section \ref{App} provides a numerical illustration of the discordancy issue by visiting the widely used entry game model studied in \cite{Ciliberto2009}, and also illustrates our misspecification robust bounds in a return to education example.
 The last section concludes, and additional results and proofs are relegated to the appendix.